Kapendev/parin/README.md

 # Or: sudo pacman -S emscripten
 ```

-### Is Parin a raylib wrapper?

-No. Raylib is the current backend.
-A custom backend may be added in the future, but it's not a priority.

-### What are Parin's priorities?

-The goal is a smooth experience, similar to Godot or Unity.

 ### Where does `Vec2` come from?

 `Vec2` is a type provided by the [Joka](https://github.com/Kapendev/joka) library, which Parin depends on.